ObjectRetros/retro-scripts/README.md

 To run the PHP script, simply download or clone the file, edit the database credentials to match your database, once the database credentials has been setup, you open your CMD (Command prompt) browse into the folder your file is stored at and then run ``php catalog-page-sorter.php``.
 The script will then run and let you know once it's finished.

 After the script has run, head into your hotel and do ``:update_catalog``

+**Catalog page caption translator**:
+If you wish to translate all of your catalog captions into a different language than provided, then you can use the `catalog-caption-translator.php` script.

+This script will use DeepL to translate all the captions within your catalog.

+To use the script you msut head to [https://www.deepl.com/pro-api?cta=header-pro-api](https://www.deepl.com/pro-api?cta=header-pro-api) to obtain a free API key and paste it within the `API_KEY` difinition in the script.

 **Furniture fixer**